-Homework will be set on a weekly basis and will follow and build upon the week's lesson objectives.
+Homework will be set on seesaw, or in paper form, on a weekly basis and will follow and build upon the week's lesson objectives.

 Homework will be varied according to the different abilities of pupil - this includes difficulty and the time required to complete work.